 Plus, we offer complete installation or we can provide you with the materials and support to install a roof on your own.
 Some churches have cut their costs up to 50% by completing part of the work themselves with the guidance of our trained church roofing craftsmen.
 Whatever it takes, we will design a program to fit your needs.

 Our promise is to help you save money on your Michigan church roof project.
 Our approach is not “one-size-fits-all.”
-American Metal Roofs follows a 5-step process with all new projects that includes a true cost roofing consultation to ensure your church leadership and congregation have all the facts to make an informed decision.
+American Metal Roofs follows a 5-step process with all new projects that include a true cost roofing consultation to ensure your church leadership and congregation have all the facts to make an informed decision.

 We have put together a special pdf guide for church leadership containing what you need to know when making a roofing decision.